 Students may pursue completion of a degree or certificate program on a full or part-time basis, but the federal government requires that students make progress toward completion of a program in a timely fashion, measured in terms of credit hours attempted.
 Withdrawn (official or unofficial), incomplete, developmental and all repeated courses, as well as transfer credits, are included in credit hours attempted.
 Note: A student's attempted credit hours include all credit hours attempted at IVCC, regardless of whether or not the student previously received financial aid while attempting those credit hours and whether or not the class was academically "forgiven".
-A student cannot receive financial aid beyond the maximum time frame (MTF) for completion of their program.
+A student cannot receive financial aid beyond the maximum time frame (MTF) for completion of his/her program.

 A program's MTF is determined by multiplying the required credit hours of the program by 150 percent.
-For example: Associate degree program requiring 60 credit hours: $60 \times 150\% = 90$ credit hours MTF to complete the program.
-Certificate program requiring 24 credit hours: $24 \times 150\% = 36$ credit hours MTF to complete the program.
+For example: Associates Degree program requiring 64 credit hours: 64 x 150% = 96 credit hours Maximum Time Frame to complete the program.
+Certificate program requiring 24 credit hours: 24 x 150% = 36 credit hours Maximum Time Frame to complete the program.

-Students whose attempted credits meet or exceed the MTF for completion of their program will be placed on "Suspend" status.
+Students whose attempted credits meet or exceed the MTF for completion of his/her program will be placed on "Suspend" status.

 While suspended, students cannot receive federal or state financial aid, including: grants, student loans and military benefits (Note: Illinois Veteran's Grant and Illinois National Guard Grants are exempt from the maximum time frame requirements.)